Exposure to People After Vaccines

 Dear OncoLink "Ask The Experts,"

-How long should a neutropenic person stay away from someone who has received a vaccine, regular flu shot, H1N1, or infants who received their regular vaccinations?
+How long should a neutropenic person stay away from someone who has received a vaccine, flu shot, or infants who received their regular vaccinations?
 I see that it says to "avoid" recently vaccinated persons, but no indication for [how] long.
 Thanks.

 Carolyn Vachani RN, MSN, AOCN, OncoLink's Nurse Educator, responds: